 The SPM poverty thresholds-the cutoff points that determine if a family is or is not considered poor-attempt to capture what a family needs in order to obtain food, clothing, shelter, and utilities, with a multiplier of 1.2 to provide for additional basic needs.
 The thresholds are based on the level of spending achieved by approximately two-thirds of families with two children, using five years of data from the Consumer Expenditure Survey data (Garner 2010, Short and Garner 2012).
-The expenses that are counted do not include items that are considered on the resource side of the equation (taxes, child care expenses, or other work expenses), only the items that a family is assumed to need to buy with its SPM-measured resources.
+The expenses that are counted do not include items that are considered on the b.
+These elements are different in TRIM3's estimate of the baseline SPM versus the Census Bureau's implementation.